Finding the k-prime numbers with a specific distance in a range in JavaScript

 Problem

-We are required to write a JavaScript function that takes in a number k, a distance and a range.
+We need to write a JavaScript function that takes a number k, a distance, and a range.
+The function should return an array of pairs containing k-prime numbers within the range where the distance between them equals the specified step.

 return count;